meghanasrividya/Interview_Questions/README.md

 - A pull request – also referred to as a merge request – is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.

+### What is Docker and Docker compose file?
+- Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.

+- Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application's services.
 ## Soft Skills Questions

 ### How do you handle stress?